Showing posts with label punta del este. Show all posts

 We hope you have a chance to see the heartfelt work of this artist and to visit Casa Pueblo in Punta del Este, Uruguay.

-Post by: Valeria Mendez Canas
+Post by: Valeria Peimer

 Monday, August 22, 2011

-During this little trip to Punta del Este, I discovered L'Incanto in the heart of Punta's Gourmet hub.
+This time in Punta del Este, I discovered L'Incanto in the heart of Punta's Gourmet hub.
 It’s about a year old.
 Joining La Bourgogne and Le Table de Jean Paul - among other prestigious restaurants in this part of the peninsula, L'Incanto definitely lives up to its name: the charm

 L'Incanto integrates warm, intimate interiors with gorgeous gardens, water, stone and wood.
-The outdoor area is ideal for alfresco eating on a nice summer night.
+The outdoor area is ideal for eating on a nice summer night.
 Or, you can go to a semi-covered area during winter, good for an after dinner cocktail- with a heater that is! like my friends in the photo above.

 The menu includes pasta, risotto, meat, fish and a good wine list.
 We tried their salmon gravlax, steak, pizza and a chocolate volcano with berries, sprinkled with mint.
 It was all good.